-By default this prevents Weblate from granting access provided by Users and Viewers default groups due to these groups' own configuration.
-This doesn't prevent you from granting permissions to those projects site-wide by altering default groups, creating a new one, or creating additional custom settings for individual component as described in Custom access control below.
+By default this prevents Weblate from granting access provided by Users and Viewers default teams due to these teams' own configuration.
+This doesn't prevent you from granting permissions to those projects site-wide by altering default teams, creating a new one, or creating additional custom settings for individual component as described in Custom access control below.